iSCInc/cURL/README.md

 curl
 ====

-Collects all versions of cURL or/on iSC Inc..
+Collects all versions of cURL on iSC Inc..